curateteaching/digitalpedagogy/keywords/praxis.md

 #### Our Own Pedagogy

-We have compiled these resources from the perspective of three digital humanities practitioners engaged in the extra-curricular mentoring and methodological training of graduate students across disciplines at a digital scholarship center: the University of Virginia [Scholars' Lab](http://scholarslab.org/).
-Almost everything we offer at the Scholars' Lab—from the contributions made by our internal research projects to our workshops and partnerships with faculty, our support of undergraduate research, and our hosted graduate fellowship programs—features praxis as [a central concern](http://scholarslab.org/about/charter/).
-We take an uncommon position for a library-based service unit, in that we are more oriented toward building up people, as mentors and partners, than toward building websites or tools as an on-request service.
-In our teaching, we are therefore always careful to emphasize *how* and *why* to make or do things, and to promote design thinking and reflective practice.
-Praxis is core to the ethos of the Scholars' Lab and to nearly all of our interactions with collaborators.
-We take this tack because we feel that students, scholars, and cultural heritage or information professionals alike need to engage more deeply with making and building as a way of knowing, in preparation for active and hopeful futures for 21st-century humanities.
+We compiled these resources from the perspective of three digital humanities practitioners engaging in the extra-curricular mentoring and methodological training of graduate students across disciplines at a digital scholarship center: the University of Virginia [Scholars' Lab](http://scholarslab.org/).
+At the time of our partnership there, almost every program on offer at the Scholars' Lab—from internal, staff research projects to workshops and partnerships with faculty, support of undergraduate research, and hosted graduate fellowship programs—featured praxis as [a central concern](http://scholarslab.org/about/charter/).
+The lab, then under Nowviskie's leadership and with Lindblad in the role of Head of Graduate Programs, took an uncommon position for a library-based service unit.
+It was more oriented toward building up *people* as mentors and partners, than toward building websites or tools as an on-request service.
+In our teaching at the Scholars' Lab, we were therefore always careful to emphasize *how* and *why* to make or do things, and to promote design thinking and reflective practice.
+Despite staffing changes, this emphasis on praxis remains core to the ethos of the Lab and to nearly all of its interactions with collaborators.
+We fostered it there because we felt that students, scholars, and cultural heritage or information professionals alike needed to engage more deeply with making and building as a way of knowing, as they prepared to take part in more active and hopeful futures for 21st-century humanities.

-A pedagogy based in praxis can appreciate and analyze built objects or working systems, but also attends to the processes, underlying theories, and methods of making that lead to them.
+A pedagogy based in praxis can appreciate and analyze built objects or working systems, but importantly also attends to the processes, underlying theories, and methods of making that lead to them.
 It helps students understand the humanities both in terms of finished products and limitless paths.

 #### Rationale and Criteria